The Life And Times of Stanford Wong

 One of Ferguson’s best known techniques, which became very popular throughout the casino playing industry, was what became known as “Wonging.”
 This was one of the perfect blackjack strategies used, and was about players making less wages, but spending a lot more time watching their opponents and calculating the odds of winning in their heads.
 As soon as the odds fell into their favour then the players would jump in and place large wagers with absolute confidence of winning.
 This technique took off in a big way.
 But casinos were not going to sit by idly and let this new form of game play cripple their businesses.
 So they introduced a new rule called “no mid-shoe entry.”
 This meant that players were unable to jump into a game whenever it suited them.
 And with but a single rule, “Wonging” became impossible.

 Making Another Blackjack Team

-In 1985, Ferguson created a computer program which he called the “Blackjack Analyser” and used this to calculate the odds on any hand dealt to him.
+In 1985, Ferguson created a computer program which he called the “Blackjack Analyser.”
+This was used this to calculate the odds on any hand dealt to him.
 To help gain data for this programme, he put together a blackjack team in order to analyse the best tournament strategies.
-Although the team made over $1,000,000 during this period, he took very little of this money, being more content with harvesting the data the team produced for another book.
+Although the team made over $1,000,000 during this period, he took very little of this money.
+He was more content with harvesting the data the team produced for another book.
 As he said, “I personally won only a nominal amount.
 I was not the star of our team when it came to actually playing tournaments.”

 Stanford Wong: Banned But Content

 But it was TV that was to prove Ferguson’s undoing.
 He was asked to join the CBS Sports Television programme, “The Ultimate Blackjack Tour.”
 Suddenly for the first time people could put a face to the name Stanford Wong.
-Within hours, other players started to bug him and all casinos across the United States banned him from ever entering the premises ever again.
-Realising that his playing days were finished, he now spends most of his time with his family.
+Within hours, other players started to bug him.
+Then all the casinos across the United States banned him from ever entering the premises ever again.
+Realising that his playing days were over, he now spends most of his time with his family.